dankeboy36/get-arduino-tools/README.md

 gat get arduino-cli 1.1.1
 ```

-To download clangd for the Arduino language server with verbose output:
+To download `clangd` for the Arduino language server with verbose output:

 ```bash
 gat get clangd 12.0.0 --verbose
 ```

-To download the Arduino CLI version 1.1.1 to a target folder:
+To download the Arduino CLI version `1.1.1` to a destination folder:

 ```bash
 gat get arduino-cli 1.1.1 --destination-folder-path /path/to/my/folder